All-Star Baseball 2004

 All Star Baseball 2004 is a baseball video game developed by Acclaim Studios Austin and Acclaim Studios Manchester and published by Acclaim Entertainment in 2003.
 It features Derek Jeter on the cover.
 The Xbox version of the game had the ability to download rosters from Xbox Live.

 Reception

 The GameCube and PlayStation 2 versions received "generally favorable reviews", while the Game Boy Advance and Xbox versions received "average" reviews, according to the review aggregation website Metacritic.
+GameSpot asserted that the GameCube version has slightly better graphics than the PlayStation 2 version, but that the PS2 and original Xbox version were superior for their ability of the player to download updated player rosters.